 The Certificates may not be suitable investments for you.
 You should consider carefully the risks of investing in them.
-The Risk Factors section on pages 8 and 9 highlights some of these risks.
+The Risk Factors section beginning on page 8 highlights some of these risks.

 If you intend to purchase Certificates, you should rely only on the information in this Offering Circular and in the related offering circular supplement ("Supplement"), including the information in any disclosure documents that we incorporate by reference.
 We have not authorized anyone to provide you with different information.